SeaPerch

 Blue and green SeaPerch logo with outlines of 2 fish on the left side.

-The competition will be held in-person on Friday, March 1, 2024 at the University of Arkansas at Little Rock pool.
-Registration is due at noon on Wednesday, January 31, 2024.
+The competition will be held in-person on Friday, March 14, 2025 at the University of Arkansas at Little Rock pool.
+Registration is due at NOON on Friday, February 14, 2025.
+Click here to Register you team for the 2025 Competition.

 1. Abstract (1/2 page)